ViniciusTavares/Push-Notifications-With-Payload/README.md

   * An activated FCM (Firebase Cloud Message) project
   * Server Key and Sender Id of FCM's project.
   * NodeJS installed on your OS.
-  * Chrome 4.X or Firefox Nightly.
+  * Chrome 4.X + or Firefox Nightly.
-  * A HTTPS enviroment  ( I've used the Chrome web server enviroment and it's been working well )
+  * A HTTPS enviroment  ( I've used the Chrome web server enviroment and it's worked well )

 Before we start running our project, let's create a project in FCM!